JohnDeved/awesome-typescript-compilers/README.md

-# Awesome Typescript Compilers and Transpilers
+# Awesome TypeScript Compilers and Transpilers
 A curated list of awesome alternative TypeScript compilers to `tsc` that might target other [languages](https://www.youtube.com/watch?v=kY-pUxKQMUE) and platforms.